hancules/hancules.github.io/_pages/about.md

 I am a PhD candidate in computational linguistics at the Institute of Science Tokyo.

 My main **research interest** lies in lexical semantics.
-To be more specific, I am interested in to what extent and how lexico-semantic relation (e.g. antonymy, hypernymy etc.) are learned by language models and represented in text.
+To be more specific, I am interested in to what extent and how lexico-semantic relations (e.g. antonymy, hypernymy etc.) are learned by language models and represented in text.
 More broadly, I aim to explore the intersection between distributional semantics and structural semantics.

 My current work mainly involves the construction of resources and metrics that enable solid analysis of lexico-semantic relation knowledge of LLMs.